-Is the possibility of not getting to travel overseas in 2021 because of the fallout from the COVID-19 pandemic getting you down?
+Is the possibility of not getting to travel overseas because of the fallout from the COVID-19 pandemic getting you down?

 Well, don’t despair just yet.
 Because technically, you could travel ‘overseas’ for a holiday without even leaving the United Kingdom!

 This corner of the world (including Ireland) is not known as ‘the British Isles’ for nothing, after all.

 British Islanders don’t often think of themselves as an island nation, but in fact, the UK boasts no fewer than 6,289 islands, most of them off Scotland.

 So if your definition of a holiday involves crossing a stretch of water somehow, you don’t have to feel down about the prospect of a staycation this year.

 While many of the UK’s islands are little more than inaccessible spits of rock, a good number offer some of the best scenery, hospitality, and, yes, beaches, the country has to offer.

 So why not make the most of having to stay closer to home and find out exactly what ‘the British Isles’ are all about?